What is Succession Planning?

 Processes and Practices

 The succession planning process continues to gain popularity among companies in recent years, with North American and European firms taking the lead.
-In major companies like Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
+In major companies such as Nike and IBM, succession planning is identified as part of an ongoing talent management program to groom future executives.
 In addition to annual performance evaluations, senior executives engage in a series of discussions about employees who’ve shown readiness to take on more significant roles, especially when there are anticipated vacancies.
-The top management prepares a list of candidates based on the potential and readiness of employees for future job opportunities to make it easy to fill in gaps as they arise.
+The top management prepares a list of candidates based on their potential and readiness for future job opportunities to make it easy to fill in gaps as they arise.

 Organizations are now moving away from the once-confidential process of hand-picking successors to a more transparent process of identifying high-performance leaders and preparing them for top leadership positions.
 Succession planning helps reduce cross-training that involves preparing employees to perform specific functions temporarily when key officers resign.

 In cross-training, the employee’s role is to keep the company’s mission on track until a suitable replacement is found.
 Cross-training is not as effective as succession planning since the latter involves getting a fully trained employee to take over the role of the former occupant of the position.
 Also, an effective succession planning strategy will help boost employees’ self-esteem and self-respect.

 Importance of Succession Planning

 Succession planning offers the following benefits:

 Succession planning can help identify employees with unique abilities and skills that can help them move up to higher executive roles.
 The process of succession planning can also help identify an employee’s weak areas and where talent training could help to improve performance outcomes.

 Replacements who come from within the organization understand its operations inside out and are better placed to undertake specific executive roles, especially in firms where knowledge is specific.
 The need for available replacements when making changes to the organizational structure allows senior management to make changes without being affected by a lack of qualified personnel.